 Some of you have national healthcare, for instance.
 Or your spouse has a job and you can get covered for cheap on their plan.
 And you don’t need to earn as much because you’re not the primary breadwinner.

 Some of us live in more expensive parts of the world, others less so.
 And our families come in different shapes and sizes.

 We may be choosing to freelance part time, or be willing to put in 60 hours a week.

 How can you determine what your target hourly rate should be?

 Do the math.
 The real math, that takes freelance realities into account.

-I recommend using a tool like this rate calculator from Freelance Switch to plug in your own numbers and figure out your needed hourly rate.
+I recommend using a tool like this rate calculator from Freelance Boost to plug in your own numbers and figure out your needed hourly rate.

 Don’t assume you’re doing great because you’ve billed a few hours at a higher rate than you made in a full-time job.
 That could be faulty math that empties your bank accounts over time.

 What’s your hourly rate?
 Leave a comment and tell us if that rate is working for you.